getify/You-Dont-Know-JS/async & performance/ch3.md

 var p2 = Promise.resolve( 42 );
 ```

-But, if you pass a promise-like value to `Promise.resolve(..)`, it will attempt to unwrap that value until it gets a concrete final non-promise-like value.
+But, if you pass a promise-like value to `Promise.resolve(..)`, it will attempt to unwrap that value, and the unwrapping will keep going until a concrete final non-promise-like value is extracted.

 What do we mean by "promise-like" and "non-promise-like"?
-Frankly, this is a fuzzy and somewhat weak point in the promises system.
+To be honest, this is a fuzzy and somewhat weak point in the promises system.

 In promise theory and standard terminology, any `object` (or `function`) that has a `then(..)` function on it is called a "thenable", which is another way of saying "promise-like" value.
 All promises are of course thenables, but not all thenables are genuine promises.

 Consider: